dekoza/mtgpl/comprules.rst

 711.3
 -----
 Except for determining whether or not a permanent can transform, a spell, ability, effect, or rule that needs information about a double-faced permanent sees only the information given by the face that's currently up.

-Example: A Clone enters the battlefield as a copy of Wildblood Pack (the back face of a double-faced card).
+**Example:** A :mtgtip:`Clone` enters the battlefield as a copy of :mtgtip:`Wildblood Pack` (the back face of a double-faced card).
 The Clone will be a copy of the Wildblood Pack.
 Because the Clone is itself not a double-faced card, it can't transform.

-Example: A player casts Cytoshape, causing a Kruin Outlaw (the front face of a double-faced card) to become a copy of Elite Vanguard (a 2/1 Human Soldier creature) until end of turn.
-The player then casts Moonmist, which reads, in part, "Transform all Humans."
+**Example:** A player casts :mtgtip:`Cytoshape`, causing a :mtgtip:`Kruin Outlaw` (the front face of a double-faced card) to become a copy of :mtgtip:`Elite Vanguard` (a 2/1 Human Soldier creature) until end of turn.
+The player then casts :mtgtip:`Moonmist`, which reads, in part, "Transform all Humans."
 Because the copy of Elite Vanguard is a double-faced card, it will transform.
 The resulting permanent will have its back face up, but it will still be a copy of Elite Vanguard that turn.

 .. _mtgcr-711-4: